Strategy11/formidable-forms/readme.txt

 2. Page for creating a quote form, Stripe payment form, quiz form, and many more.
 3. Field Options and CSS Layout Classes
 4. Field Options for checkbox fields
-5. View, create, edit, and delete entries on the back end from a to do list, employment application form, and more.
+5. View, create, edit, and delete entries on the back end from a to-do list, employment application form, and more.
 6. Add a form widget into a sidebar

 == Frequently Asked Questions ==